1990 Washington Huskies football team

 The 1990 Washington Huskies football team represented the University of Washington in the 1990 NCAA Division I-A football season.

-The Huskies won their first conference championship since 1981 and defeated #17 Iowa in the Rose Bowl by twelve points, 46–34.
+The Huskies won their first conference championship since 1981 and defeated No. 17 Iowa in the Rose Bowl by twelve points, 46–34.
 It was the first victory in that game in nine years as well, when Washington crushed Iowa 28–0 in the 1982 game.
 The Huskies were led by head coach Don James, offensive coordinator Gary Pinkel, and defensive coordinator Jim Lambright.
 Pinkel left Washington after the season to become head coach at Toledo, where he stayed for a decade and then moved to Missouri.
 Lambright succeeded James as head coach of the Huskies in August 1993.

 Five Huskies were selected in the 1991 NFL draft, led by running back Greg Lewis and defensive back Charles Mincy.
 Sophomore defensive lineman Steve Emtman was the first overall pick in 1992.